 When schools talk about fees, or the cost of a class, it is called tuition.
 Besides the one-time registration fee, our students also pay a fee, or tuition, for each class.

-The cost of the books and worksheets that we use are included in the class fees.
+Textbooks and Materials: The cost of the books and worksheets that we use are included in the class fees.

 Who teaches the LEX Program?

 Our volunteers come from a variety of backgrounds and include university students, business people and government workers.
 Click here to learn more about our volunteer opportunities.

 How can I start the LEX Program?